 1. Style and clarity.
 Good style requires a facility with English grammar (syntax, punctuation, and spelling) as well as a habit of choosing the words that express exactly what you mean.
 A writer with a good style is able to compose sentences that sit well together, saying what she wants to say in a manner that is clear and readable.
 Elegance and brilliance are also attributes of a superior style, but clarity comes first.
 Make sure that your paper clearly expresses the thoughts that you want to express.
 It is foolish and risky to hope that your reader will be able to read between the lines and “know what you meant to say.”
 Rather than hoping that I will know what you meant to say, simply say what you mean to say.

-A second thing that will help to improve your command of style is to read.
-If you read a lot and you read good writing—most people do neither—you will develop an ear for style even if you cannot explain the grammatical nuances that please or offend you.
+A second thing that will help to improve your command of style is to read, which will help you to develop an ear for style even if you cannot explain the grammatical nuances that please or offend you.
 But for this to work, you must read a great deal, much more than the average American tends to read.
 And you must read good writing, not the sort of tripe that all too often passes for “literature” in the contemporary idiom.
 You don’t need to be a literary snob to find or appreciate good writing; there is a lot of it out there, expressed in a variety of styles, telling very diverse stories, and catering to a wide range of tastes.
-Good writing is not found only in the classics, although those are worth reading and have stood the test of time.
+Good writing is not found only in the classics, although those are worth reading and they have stood the test of time.
 Unfortunately, in the contemporary glut of information there is an even larger amount of garbage that you will have to identify and avoid to find the good stuff.

 2. Soundness of reasoning.
 You will find that there is often a strong correlation between sloppy writing and sloppy thinking.
 If your writing cannot clearly express what you think, it may well be the case that what you think is not that clear.